dakotaruelle/layers-of-clean-architecture/README.md

 interface in the business layer.
 In .NET land, this means that the `Gateways` project has a reference to the `Interactors` project.
 This ensures that dependencies are pointed "inwards", in other words, that the business layer is the core of the application.

+## Move Translation Logic into Separate Project

+This is a smaller change.
+It moves the mapping logic from data access types to business types.
+While not strictly necessary, in a larger project with lots of types and many interactors/gateways, it might be useful to have this logic in a dedicated project.